 Locked Away No Longer, Rare Access to Unique Historical Content

-The third collection in the award-winning series Archives of Sexuality & Gender broadens the scope from a specific focus on LGBTQ history and culture in Part 1 and Part II to the study of sex and sexuality.
-Part III makes available approximately one million pages of content that’s been locked away for many years, available only via restricted access.
+The third collection in the award-winning series Archives of Sexuality and Gender broadens the scope from a specific focus on LGBTQ history and culture in Part 1 and Part II to the study of sex and sexuality.
+This module makes available approximately one million pages of content that’s been locked away for many years, available only via restricted access.
 With a date range of 1600-1940, some content remains difficult to access, having been dispersed among broader collections.
 Now, this major collection of rare and unique material is available to support students, researchers, and faculty exploring areas such as medicine, biology, anthropology, law, the classics, art, and erotic literature.

 DISCOVER A WEALTH OF PREVIOUSLY FORBIDDEN CONTENT